 If you have any interest in history, Sheridan's past is very interesting.
 Sheridan is the home of the George Boxley Cabin, a famous refuge for abolitionists and runaway slaves during the pre-Civil War Era.
 The hilltop of Sheridan's Veteran Park stands the historic, rustic log cabin, where people from all over the country have come to visit.
 Residents can also enjoy the pleasant Monon Trail, a ever-popular pedestrian pathway that replaced the old railroad, which closed in 1988.
 For those interested in Sheridan’s history, you can also visit the town's historical society headquarters located right off Main Street or check out the Sheridan Historical Society's official website.

 If you are a music fan, you might be interested in Sheridan's annual summer music festival, where musicians gather to play bluegrass music and enjoy the warm weather.
 With tall, shady trees, cool drinks, and good food, this bluegrass festival takes pride in celebrating the history and music of Americana, the legacy of George Boxley, and his message of freedom.
 This two-day festival of fun and relaxation have people camping out in Sheridan's beautiful nature venue, the White River Campground.
-For more information about this great festival, you can visit the festival's official website.
 A regular bluegrass jam session is also hosted in town for anyone who would like to get involved in the music scene.

 Sheridan is one of the most conveniently-located towns nearby Indianapolis.
 Just 25 miles away, residents can quickly commute to the big city.
 The improved US 31 is just five miles from town, and I-65 is only 15 miles away as well.
 Besides Indianapolis, other major markets, like Kokomo and Lebanon, are within 25 miles away, too.
 Besides commuter convenience, Sheridan is also a town full of opportunity and thriving business development.
 With a major data center and new businesses opening up amidst Sheridan's plentiful property opportunities, Sheridan is becoming a place of exciting development and job locations.
 Don't let Sheridan's size fool you -- there is much to find here.